alincc/domibus-docker/weblogic-cluster/README.md

 __images/docker-compose.build.yml__

-This is the compose file used to build the test environment docker images.
+This is the compose file used to build domibus docker images.

 ```
 # Configuration: